 CASH savings accounts are joint accounts opened at a CASH partner financial institution in your community.
 You and IHS are authorized signers on the accounts.
 Neither party can withdraw funds without the other’s approval.
 After you complete the Finding and Saving Cash financial education class and turn in all homework assignments, you are given paperwork to take to the financial institution authorizing them to open a special CASH savings account for you.

-If you would like to attend a meeting or get more information about the CASH Program, please contact the Regional Service Provider in your area today.
+If you would like to attend a meeting or get more information about the CASH Program, please contact Interfaith Housing Services today.
 Just like we helped others, we are waiting to help you, too.